How Do You Measure a Year?: Release

-The film had its world premiere on August 13, 2021 at 74th Locarno Film Festival.
-Prior to that, the film was screened at 62nd Kraków Film Festival which took place from 29 May to 12 June 2022 in Kraków, Poland.
-It won Golden Dragon award for the best short film in the festival.
+The film had its world premiere on August 13, 2021 at the 74th Locarno Film Festival.
+Prior to that, the film was screened at the 62nd Kraków Film Festival, which took place from 29 May to 12 June 2022 in Kraków, Poland.
+It won the Golden Dragon award for the best short film in the festival.

 Reception

-Chris Esper writing in Film Threat graded the film 9/10 and opined that the film records life and time uniquely and beautifully.
-Esper praising the film stated, "A home movie that leaves the viewer with a big grin and perhaps even reflective on their own life."
+Chris Esper, writing in Film Threat, graded the film 9/10 and opined that the film records life and time uniquely and beautifully.
+Esper, praising the film, stated, "A home movie that leaves the viewer with a big grin and perhaps even reflective on their own life."

 Accolades

-It was selected for Academy Award for Best Documentary Short Film and subsequently shortlisted and nominated for 95th Academy Awards in said category.
+It was selected for the Academy Award for Best Documentary Short Film and subsequently shortlisted and nominated for the 95th Academy Awards in said category.